Health Care Information

 Health Advisory Committee

 Muskoka Woods has enlisted the expert and professional advice of members of the health care community for several decades.
-During the COVID-19 pandemic, they have provided expert advice, guidance and been instrumental in helping us set direction for our response.

 Dr. Rob Woodall